 - Montagnola Park (Parco della Montagnola) – Small 19th century park with a cool fountain and statues.

 - Piazza Maggiore – The city’s main square where you’ll find the Biblioteca Salaborsa and Fontana Del Nettuno nearby.
 The day I went people were playing music, and students were celebrating their graduation.

 - Biblioteca Salaborsa – Public library that you must see the inside of!
-Note: Google maps leads you to the wrong place and the entrance is across from the fountain of Neptune.
+Note: Google maps will lead you to the wrong place.
+The entrance is across from the fountain of Neptune.

 - Basilica di San Petronio – 1390 Gothic basilica.

-- Archiginnasio of Bologna – Another magestic library built in the 16th century.
+- Archiginnasio of Bologna – Another majestic library built in the 16th century.

 - Piazza Santo Stefano – A nice and quiet square in the center of town to relax that also has the Basilica di Santo Stefano.

 - Two Towers (Le due Torri) – These two leaning towers (Asinelli & Garisenda) were built in the 11th century by two prominent families as a competition between which one was greater.
 The taller one, Asinelli, costs 5 euros to climb it’s 498 steps.

 The person we checked in to our hotel with recommended these places to eat.

 - Trattoria da Me (Via S. Felice, 50, 40100 Bologna BO, Italy) – The best pasta but you will most likely need a reservation to get in.

 - Scalinatella ristorante pizzeria Bologna ( Via Caduti di Cefalonia, 5/e, 40125 Bologna BO, Italy)